restraint-harness/restraint/docs/index.rst

 --------

 * Tasks can be retrieved directly from git.
+* Does not rely on Anaconda/kickstart to install test dependencies
 * Can be statically linked to make it easier to test the system without changing the system.
 * Can be run stand alone without Beaker.